What is Submissive Urination in Dogs?

 Avoid Stressful, Uncontrollable Situations With Your Dog

 Avoid situations and people you cannot control until your dog learns to control himself and gain confidence.
-Ask friends to practice no touch, no talk, no eye contact around him.
+Ask friends to practice no touch, no talk, and no eye contact around him.

 When you are in a public place, there are some ways you can kindly ask strangers not to touch your dog.
-You can tell people that your dog is anxious, needs space, or isn’t friendly.
+You can tell people your dog is anxious, needs space, or isn’t friendly.

 Plan Where You Are Going

 Will there be other dogs?
 Maybe take your dog to a shopping center parking lot as an introduction to being a public space.

 Plan What Time You Are Going